leejeongho3214/Synthetic-Hand-Dataset-Including-a-Forearm/docs/paper.md

 # Goal
-  - Find a 21 joints in 2D RGB-image
+  - Find a 21 3D joint coordinates in 2D RGB-image
-  - Not only 2D joints coordinates, but 3D joints
-  - Not wrist-attached camera view, but general camera view
+  - Not wrist-attached camera view, but *general camera view*
-  - Make the virtual hand image in general camera view(like almost open hand data)
+  - Make the virtual hand image for training

 # Dataset
 ## Train